-L Art.58: High-quality education is a right guaranteed by the State for The draft elaborates on the rights mentioned in the Art.
-236: The state shall develop and implement a plan for the • · comprehensive economic and urban development of border and underprivileged areas, including Upper Egypt, Sinai, Matrouh, and 671 supports and encourages technical education, oversees education in Nubia.
-This is to be achieved by the participation of the residents of all its forms, and dedicates to it a sufficient ratio of the these areas in the development projects and the priority in benefiting government expenditure on healthcare should be GDP.
-All educational institutions, public and private, local and from them, taking into account the cultural and environmental patterns no less than 3% of gross national product (GNP) otherwise shall abide by the State educational plans and goals, in a of the local community, within ten years from the date that this - not of the budget - rather than leaving the way that realizes the link between education and the needs of Constitution comes into effect, in the manner organized by law.
-The amount open as before. society and production. state shall work on planning and executing development projects to Art.61: The State shall develop a comprehensive plan to eradicate restore the people of Nuba to their original areas of origin and develop right to education and adds new references to illiteracy across ages, for males and females, to be executed with education instilling ideals of "equal citizenship, social participation within 10 years from the date of the onstitution Art.
-18: Every citizen is entitled to health and to comprehensive health a enforcement. care with quality criteria.
-The state guarantees to maintain and support public health facilities that provide health services to the people, and public education institutions.
-It also specifically Service says the state should spend no less than 4% of s ▲ distribution.
-The state commits to allocate a percentage of government expenditure that is no less than 3% of Gross Domestic Product (GDP) 0 to health.
-The percentage will gradually increase to reach global rates.
-The state commits to the establishment of a comprehensive health care research. danger.
-The State shall supervise all health facilities, inspect them system for all Egyptians covering all diseases.
-The contribution of citizens to its subscriptions or their exemption therefrom is based on means of healthrelated publicity.
-Legislations to regulate such their income rates.
-Denying any form of medical treatment to any supervision shall be drafted. human in emergency or life-threatening situations is a crime.
+Art.
+236: The state shall develop and implement a plan for the comprehensive economic and urban development of border and underprivileged areas, including Upper Egypt, Sinai, Matrouh, and supports and encourages technical education, oversees education in Nubia.
+This is to be achieved by the participation of the residents of these areas in the development projects and the priority in benefiting from them, taking into account the cultural and environmental pattern of the local community, within ten years from the date that this Constitution comes into effect, in the manner organized by law.
+The state shall work on planning and executing development projects to restore the people of Nuba to their original areas of origin and develop it within ten years, as organised by the law.

+Art.
+18: Every citizen is entitled to health and to comprehensive health care with quality criteria.
+The state guarantees to maintain and suppor public health facilities that provide health services to the people, and work on enhancing their efficiency and their fair geographical distribution.
+The state commits to allocate a percentage of governmen expenditure that is no less than 3% of Gross Domestic Product (GDP) to health.
+The percentage will gradually increase to reach global rates The state commits to the establishment of a comprehensive health care system for all Egyptians covering all diseases.
+The contribution of citizens to its subscriptions or their exemption therefrom is based on their income rates.
+Denying any form of medical treatment to any human in emergency or life-threatening situations is a crime.
 The state commits to improving the conditions of physicians, nursing staff, and health sector workers, and achieving equity for them.
 All health facilities and health related products, materials, and health-related means of advertisement are subject to state oversight.
 The state encourages the participation of the private and public sectors in providing health care services as per the law.